 The public sector’s cybersecurity defence is led by the Cyber Security Group (CSG) at GovTech.
-For more information on the role of cybersecurity in the Digital Government Blueprint, click here.
+Click on the link for more information on the role of cybersecurity in the Digital Government Blueprint.

 To learn more about the latest developments in cybersecurity, please visit the CSG Medium homepage.